Stop Crying Your Heart Out: Use in other media

+Just days after release, the song was used for the closing BBC montage following England's defeat to Brazil in the 2002 World Cup quarter-final.

 The song was used as the ending theme for the 2004 film The Butterfly Effect, the season 2 episode 'Red' of Smallville and the pilot episode of Birds of Prey.
-It has also been featured in the film Made of Honor, and an episode of the short-lived soap North Shore.
+It has also been featured in the film Made of Honor, an episode of the short-lived soap North Shore, and in the end credits of the 2025 biopic I Swear.
+The song was used also in several episodes on 2002-03 Argentine telenovela Rebelde way.

 Leona Lewis version

-"Stop Crying Your Heart Out" was covered by British singer-songwriter Leona Lewis for her second studio album, Echo (2009).
+"Stop Crying Your Heart Out" was covered by English singer-songwriter Leona Lewis for her second studio album, Echo (2009).
 Originally written by Noel Gallagher of rock band Oasis, the song was produced by Lewis and Steve Robson.
 Lewis decided to cover the track as she is a fan of Oasis and rock bands in general, and she really liked the song's sentiment.
 The strings were performed by London Session Orchestra, who were organised and arranged by Will Malone.
 The musical structure of the song is different from the conventional style which is normally used, as the song's melody does not gain momentum until the end of the song instead of by the first chorus.

 Her version of "Stop Crying Your Heart Out" garnered mostly negative reviews from music critics.
 Aside from comparisons to her previous singles "Bleeding Love" and her cover of Snow Patrol's "Run", reviewers felt as though she was too emotive and did not reflect the simplicity of the original.
 Although the arrangement of the song was criticised, Lewis's vocal performance was highly praised.
 The song peaked at number 29 on the UK Singles Chart, number 11 on the UK R&B Chart and number 31 on the Irish Singles Chart.
 Lewis has performed the song live on the BBC Radio 2 show Live Sessions with Ken Bruce, MTV Unplugged and on the sixth series finale of The X Factor.